-- Drug Policy – The College adheres to federal and New York State laws that prohibit narcotics and drugs not prescribed by a physician.
-The possession, use, manufacture, purchase, distribution, or sale of prohibited and controlled substances—including, without limitation, illegal drugs or drug paraphernalia, or prescription drugs without a prescription—is prohibited and is cause for disciplinary action.
-The Ithaca College Office of Public Safety is authorized to investigate alleged violations of state, federal, or local laws with respect to the possession, use, manufacture, purchase or sale of drugs.
-(See section 2.8.8 of Volume II of the Ithaca College Policy Manual.)
-Although New York State law now permits the use of medical marijuana under certain conditions, federal law prohibits all use, possession, and/or cultivation of marijuana at U.S. educational institutions.
+2. Drug Policy – The College adheres to federal, New York State, and local laws regarding drugs.
+The possession, use, manufacture, purchase, distribution, or sale of prohibited and controlled substances—including, without limitation, illegal drugs or drug paraphernalia, or prescription drugs without a prescription—is prohibited.
+Although New York State law now permits the use of recreational and medical marijuana under certain conditions, federal law prohibits all use, possession, and/or cultivation of marijuana at U.S. educational institutions.
 Federal law also requires any institution of higher education which receives federal funding to have policies in place which prohibit possession and use of marijuana on campus.
-Therefore, the use, possession, and/or cultivation of marijuana for medical purposes is not allowed in any Ithaca College residence hall or on any other Ithaca College property.
+Therefore, the use, possession, and/or cultivation of marijuana for any purpose is not allowed in any Ithaca College residence hall or on any other Ithaca College property.
 No exceptions can be made for any student based on their possession of a medical marijuana certification, registry ID card, or any other proof of medical marijuana eligibility.

-- Community Responsibility – Students are members of a residence hall or apartment community and are expected to act responsibly and not interfere with the rights, comfort, or safety of their roommate(s) and other students.
+3. Community Responsibility – Students are members of a residence hall or apartment community and are expected to act responsibly and not interfere with the rights, comfort, health, or safety of their roommate(s), other students, and building personnel.

-- Quiet and Courtesy Hours – Students have the right to study or sleep in their rooms without being disturbed by excessive noise.
-It is expected that the students in each residence hall will identify appropriate quiet hours, regular times during which all students keep noise to a minimum so that fellow residents can sleep or study.
+4. Quiet and Courtesy Hours – Students have the right to study or sleep in their rooms without being disturbed by excessive noise.
 The minimum established residence hall quiet hours are Sunday through Thursday, 10:00 p.m. to 8:00 a.m.; Friday and Saturday, 1:00 a.m. to 9:00 a.m.
+Residence Halls may identify additional quiet hours as agreed upon by the community.
 Every residence hall observes "courtesy hours" 24 hours a day as a way to set activity and noise standards.
-Residents should always comply with requests from their neighbors to cease bothersome noise or activity.
+Residents should always comply with reasonable requests from their neighbors to cease bothersome noise or activity.
+Quiet Hours are extended during exam periods to 24 hours a day as posted.

-- Residency Requirements and Room Changes – The specific room, apartment, or suite to which a student is assigned must be that student's primary place of residence.
+6. Residency Requirements and Room Changes – The specific room or apartment to which a student is assigned must be that student's primary place of residence.
 All room changes must be made through the Office of Residential Life.
 Students must follow all proper procedures for room check-in and checkout.
 They may not at any time move off campus without specific written approval from the Office of Residential Life.
-For subletting information in the Circle Apartments, see www.ithaca.edu/reslife/checkin.htm.

-- Pets of any kind, except for fish and guiding eye dogs.
-Please note: If you have fish that require electric tank systems, they must be taken home during recesses because electric appliances must be unplugged during these periods.
+- Pets of any kind, except for fish and approved guiding eye dogs.
+Please note: Fish tanks must be ten(10) gallons or less.
+Fish must be taken home during college breaks because electric appliances must be unplugged during these periods.

-- Weight-lifting equipment (weighing more than a total of 25 pounds) in rooms, apartments, or suites.
+- Weight-lifting equipment (weighing more than a total of 25 pounds) in rooms or apartments.

 - Bicycles, except when stored in students' rooms or in designated areas where they do not block fire exit routes.